In Vim? Don’t Panic

 Unfortunately, I am not here with a suite of gamified educational tools.

-doesn’t take 10 years off your life.
+forgetting -m doesn’t take 10 years off your life.

 The very, very, very, very basics